awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

         Normal  Started    77s   kubelet, ip-192-168-44-157.us-west-2.compute.internal  Started container envoy
       ```

       In the preceding output, you can see that the `proxyinit` and `envoy` containers were added to the pod by the controller\.
+If you deployed the example service to Fargate, then the `envoy` container was added to the pod by the controller, but the `proxyinit` container was not\.

 1. \(Optional\) Install add\-ons such as Prometheus, Grafana, AWS X\-Ray, Jaeger, and Datadog\.
 For more information, see [App Mesh add\-ons](https://github.com/aws/eks-charts#app-mesh-add-ons) on GitHub\.